Dominique Anglade: Quebec Liberal Party

+Anglade led the Liberals into the 2022 Quebec general election, The Liberals dropped to their lowest raw seat count since 1956, their lowest percentage of seats won since 1948 and their lowest share of the popular vote in their history.

 Anglade announced her resignation as leader of the Quebec Liberal Party on November 7, 2022.
 She left the National Assembly on December 1.
 The provincial by-election to replace her was held on March 13, 2023, with Québec solidaire's Guillaume Cliche-Rivard winning the election.

+She is the first non-interim Liberal leader who did not become premier since Claude Ryan.

 Other activities

-Anglade has served on the Board of Directors of several organisations including the Chamber of Commerce of Metropolitan Montreal, the United Way of Canada, and the Centre hospitalier universitaire Sainte-Justine.
+Anglade has served on the Board of Directors of several organizations including the Chamber of Commerce of Metropolitan Montreal, the United Way of Canada, and the Centre hospitalier universitaire Sainte-Justine.

 Anglade's mother, father, uncle, and cousin were killed in the 2010 Haiti Earthquake.
 Following the earthquake, Anglade co-founded the organisation Kanpe (which is Haitian Creole for "stand up"), a charity to assist rural Haitians with rebuilding after the disaster.